DeFacts-Protocol/blindproof-subnet/PROPOSAL.md

 What makes the mechanism possible is where the latest cutting edge llm technology now stands: inference can run bit-exact across different GPUs, computation on masked data is practical piece by piece, and verifying a proof costs milliseconds while redoing the work costs seconds — a gap wide enough for a market to settle on.

-The submission is the subnet proposal built on this substrate — specified below, running on testnet by final event close.
+Our submission is the subnet proposal built on this substrate — specified below, running on testnet by final event close.

 ## Contents